Biblical Time

 Shemot (Exodus) 12:1-3 HaShem said to Moses and Aaron in Egypt, "This month is to be for you the first month, the first month of your year.
 Tell the whole community of Israel that on the tenth day of this month each man is to take a lamb for his family, one for each household.

 This passage indicates that the month which contains Passover is the first month of the year.
 Some simple math will show a bit of a problem, though.
-Since a month is approximately 29.5 days, we will have to alternate months between 29 and 30 days.
+Since a month is approximately 29.5 days, we will have to alternate months between twenty-nine and thirty days.
 This is almost what the Jews do today.
 Six months at 30 days plus six months at 29 days, yields 354 days.
 This is eleven days short of a solar year.
 Because the Torah commands us to celebrate Passover in the spring, we must 'account' for the missing eleven days.
 We do this my adding an extra month in seven out of nineteen years.
 This intercalated month is called Adar bet or Adar II.
 This intercalated month effectively synchronizes HaShem's calendar so that Passover always falls in the springtime.
 This allows us to have a calendar based on the moon that also gives us months that are always in the same relative spot in relation to the sun.
 This is how HaShem does months!

 Now, one of the interesting things that comes from HaShem's time for months, is that we can always tell, approximately, what our date is, during the month, by looking at the moon.
 For example: If the moon is new, it is always the first day of the month.
 If the moon is in the first quarter, it is the seventh day of the month.
 If the moon is full, it is always the fifteenth day of HaShem's month.
 And so it goes for all the days of HaShem's month.
 The moon is just a giant calendar declaring HaShem's dates and times.